General Questions

 How Do I Make a Claim?

-Enter the details into the form and upload a picture of your rfeceipt (under 2MB file size).
+Enter the details into the form and upload a picture of your receipt (under 2MB file size).
 Please ensure the image includes the practitioner, patient, and service details, along with the total price paid.
 Ideally, size the longest side of the image to 1024px.

 What is Covered?